awojasinski-private/awojasinski/README.md

  Hi there 👋

-I'm Adam Wojasiński, an Automation Control and Robotics student @UST in Cracow.
+I'm Adam Wojasiński, an Automation Control and Robotics student @AGH UST in Cracow.

 🔭 I’m currently working on Two Wheeled Inverted Pendulum